velias/livelogviewer/README.md

 Changelog
 -------------

+1.3 - 2014-08-27
+- top valign added to table cells for better readability

 1.2 - 2013-10-08
 - patched admin GUI link for jira 6 to get rid of warn messages in log file and to be always visible in menu